gadfly361/reagent-seed/README.md

 $ lein new reagent-seed <name of your app>
 ```

 cd into the folder you just made.
-Download react.js and bootstrap.
+Download react.js, bootstrap, and font awesome.

 ```
 $ bower install